3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 ???

+Part two, the code.
+Always similar, read some register, check some attributes, write magic number back, go to the next one.

-Most of the registers are documented, but not all.
+Most of the registers are described in the documentation, but not all, I'll get back to that later.

+#### Backup

 Other than license header, not a single line of comment in those files.